phiresky/ripgrep-all/README.md

 `rga-preproc [fname]` will match an "adapter" to the given file based on either it's filename or it's mime type (if `--accurate` is given).
 You can see all adapters currently included in [src/adapters](src/adapters).

 Some rga adapters run external binaries to do the actual work (such as pandoc or ffmpeg), usually by writing to stdin and reading from stdout.
+Others use a rust library or bindings to achieve the same effect (like sqlite or zip).

+To read archives, the `zip` and `tar` libraries are used, which work fully in a streaming fashion - this means that the RAM usage is low and no data is ever actually extracted to disk!

-Most adapters read the files from a [Read](https://doc.rust-lang.org/std/io/trait.Read.html), so they work completely on streamed data (that can come from anywhere including within nested archives). rga-preproc writes
+Most adapters read the files from a [Read](https://doc.rust-lang.org/std/io/trait.Read.html), so they work completely on streamed data (that can come from anywhere including within nested archives).

+During the extraction, rga-preproc will compress the data with ZSTD to a memory cache while simultaneously writing it uncompressed to stdout.
+After completion, if the memory cache is smaller than 2MByte, it is written to a [rkv](https://docs.rs/rkv/0.9.6/rkv/) cache

 ## Development